 The Shared Earth Reserve is a vast piece of wilderness, owned by Forever Wild, a social and ecological enterprise whose mission is to create reserves that are ecologically, socially, and politically sustainable.
 To achieve this goal they are working together with the Muluridgi indigenous people of the area.

 The reserve presents a mosaic of old-growth savanna woodland, creeks, swamps, and permanent lakes.
 This incredible array of habitats creates the optimal conditions that make this a highly diverse area.
-For example, the open savannah and eucalypt forests within the wetlands are the perfect place to observe fairy-wrens, mannikins, and finches.
+For example, the open savannah and eucalypt woodlands within the wetlands are a good place place to observe fairy-wrens, mannikins, and finches.

 During your tour, you have a chance of spotting five different species of owls, three species of frogmouths and night jars, five different species of pigeons and doves, and numerous birds of prey including kites, hawks, eagles, osprey, falcons, and harrier.

 A large population of gorgeous black swans is one of the star attractions, alongside a variety of other wildlife including dingos, tree kangaroos, echidnas, snakes, and other reptiles, making this tour a complete wildlife-watching adventure.